 People Search Sites

 Search engines are developed for universal results.
 While POI information can be located, it’s tricky and requires some digging and reading.
-People search websites, for example spokeo.com and beenverified.com, can also be used to quickly search for people using a real name, username, email or phone number.
+People search websites, for example, spokeo.com and beenverified.com, can also be used to quickly search for people using a real name, username, email, or phone number.
 People search websites allow individuals to opt and have their listed information removed, but other sites will often appear with the same information having obtained it from the same data set.
 It might be necessary to search multiple sites to get all the data you need about a person.
-Keep in mind, people change locations and phone numbers all the time, it might be an old email address, the information could have been manipulated, actively or systematically.
-Nonetheless, people search really helps speed up search for a POI.
+Keep in mind, that people change locations and phone numbers all the time, it might be an old email address, and the information could have been manipulated, actively or systematically.
+Nonetheless, people search really helps speed up the search for a POI.

 When data breaches occur, the exposed info of course can also be a source of POI intelligence gathering.
 Sites like haveibeenpwned.com exist that strip off the passwords and associate emails to the breach they were involved in.
 This info allows the security analyst or investigator to possibly identify how many times a POI email was included in a breach, how many times their passwords were captured, and the types of services and platforms that person is using, or have used in the past.
 This can be an important indicator of the digital neighborhood the person frequents, and if a person’s information is located multiple times, their identity may be vulnerable.